matomo-org/matomo/tests/README.screenshots.md

  * Push the changes (to your code and/or to the expected-ui-screenshots directory.
  * Wait for next Test build [on travis](https://travis-ci.org/piwik/piwik).
 Hopefully, the build should be green!

-_Note: the **development:sync-ui-test-screenshots** console command can be used to speed up the process.
-Run **./console help development:sync-ui-test-screenshots** to learn more._
+_Note: the `tests:sync-ui-screenshots` console command can be used to speed up the process.
+Run `./console tests:sync-ui-screenshots -h` to learn more._

 ## <a name="run-tests"></a>Running Tests